-This section is targeted towards people that are responsible for building ParaView Catalyst.
+This section is targeted towards those users or developers responsible for building ParaView Catalyst.
 As far as installation is concerned, Catalyst is a subset of the ParaView code base.
-Thus, all of the functionality that is in Catalyst is also available with a build of ParaView.
-The difference is that ParaView will by default have a lot more dependencies and thus will have a larger executable size.
+Thus, all of the functionality available in Catalyst is also available in ParaView.
+The difference is that ParaView will by default have many more dependencies and thus will have a larger executable size.
 Catalyst is the flexible and specialized configuration of ParaView that is used to reduce the executable size by reducing dependencies.
-For example, if no images are to be outputted from a Catalyst instrumented simulation run then all of the ParaView and VTK code related to rendering and the OpenGL libraries do not need to be linked in.
-This can result in significant memory savings, especially when considering the amount of processes that will be used in a simulation that is run at scale.
-In a simple example, the executable size went from 75 MB when linking with ParaView down to under 20 MB when linking with Catalyst instead.
+For example, if no output images are to be produced from a Catalyst-instrumented simulation run then all of the ParaView and VTK code related to rendering and the OpenGL libraries need not be linked in.
+This can result in significant memory savings, especially when considering the number of processes utilized when running a simulation at scale.
+In one simple example, the executable size was reduced from 75 MB when linking with ParaView to less than 20 MB when linking with Catalyst.